 A classic children’s book.
 Its soothing poetry and lulling illustrations act as the perfect literature for those newborn babies.

 Getting ready for bed couldn’t be more fun with this sweet book!
-Starting a bedtime routine is so important at a young age, and Sandra Boynton makes routine exciting with her very own rendition of the usual bedtime routine!
+Starting a bedtime routine is important at a young age, and Sandra Boynton makes routine exciting with her rendition of the usual bedtime routine!

 We all know Jimmy Fallon is a funny guy, so we know his literature is even funnier.
 His lighthearted look at the world from your baby’s POV is none other than a hilarious read and will be sure to get those first giggles out!